 2 days in Venice with a museum pass

-Our 2 day Venice itinerary covers a lot of the city’s top attractions as well as a few hiddens gems.
-We used a city card that covered many of the places we visited, and saved a lot time and money of the course of our 2 days in Venice.
+Our 2 day Venice itinerary includes a lot of the city’s top attractions as well as a few hidden gems.
+We used a city card that covered many of the places we visited, and saved a lot of time and money over the course of our 2 days in Venice.

 Venice is riddled with endless colourful narrow backstreets interlinking its canals and bridges